6-year-old in custody after shooting teacher in Virginia, police chief says - KVIA

 CNN, WTKR

-A 6-year-old boy is in police custody after he shot a teacher at Richneck Elementary School in Newport News, Virginia, Friday afternoon, Police Chief Steve Drew said in a news conference.
+A 6-year-old boy was taken into police custody after he shot a teacher at Richneck Elementary School in Newport News, Virginia, Friday afternoon, Police Chief Steve Drew said in a news conference.

 “The individual is a 6-year-old student.
 He is right now in police custody,” Drew said.
 “We have been in contact with our commonwealth attorney and some other entities to help us best get services to this young man.”

-Drew said the female teacher — who is in her 30s — was shot inside a classroom and added that “this was not an accidental shooting.”
+Drew said the female teacher was shot inside a classroom and added that “this was not an accidental shooting.”

 “We’ll get the investigation done, there’s questions we’ll want to ask and find out about.
 I want to know where that firearm came from, what was the situation,” Drew added.